Barzakh: Sufism

-Shia
+Shia Pan

 The idea of Barzakh has significance in Shia Islam, though different from its significance in Sufism.
-The Prophet and the Shia Imams, particularly the sixth Imam (Jafar As-Sadiq), have explained through various hadiths the treatment, condition, processes, and other intricate details regarding the passage of Barzakh.
+The Prophet and the Shia Imams, particularly the sixth Imam (Ja'far al-Sadiq), have explained through various hadiths the treatment, condition, processes, and other intricate details regarding the passage of Barzakh.
 In Shia theology, there are seven checkpoints in Barzakh.
 The first is kindness/trust/wilayah.
 Second is salaat.
 Third is zakaat or khums.
 Fourth is fasting.
 Fifth is hajj.
 Sixth is cleanliness.
 Seventh is rights.
 It is believed that the terms and conditions to understand Barzakh are limited in scope and full comprehension because it is Shia's belief that it is incomprehensible, to a certain degree, until one actually reaches the realm beyond our physical world.
 A common analogy used is that of a baby in the womb.
 Just as the baby cannot possibly begin to understand the vast outside world until they experience it for themselves, we cannot hope to understand what Barzakh entails until we transition there ourselves.
 Though despite this obstacle, the Shia Imams, as cited through various sayings, have explained Barzakh to a significant degree as compared to other sects within Islam.